-We were 50 years old in 2017 and still going strong. .
+We were 50 years old in 2017 and are still going strong.

-The Society encourages research into recording of industrial sites and is consulted on planning issues concerning industrial remains and is represented on local council consultation bodies.
-The Society holds fortnightly meetings in the Bath and Bristol area and excursions are organised in the summer months.
+BIAS encourages research into recording of industrial sites and is consulted on planning issues concerning industrial remains and is represented on local council consultation bodies.
+The society holds fortnightly meetings in the Bath and Bristol area in the winter months, and excursions are organised in the summer months.

 Why not join and get a first-class journal, bulletins, attend loads of lectures and walks!
-Help us too!
+And help us too!

 We are now on Facebook!